GOBankingRates

 Florida N/A

-Hawaii 7-8 weeks for e-filing, 9-10 weeks for paper returns, with an addition 2 weeks for paper refund checks
+Hawaii Check status 7-8 weeks after e-filing, 9-10 weeks for paper returns

 Illinois 4-8 weeks

-Indiana 3 weeks for e-filing, 12 weeks for paper returns
+Indiana 3 weeks for e-filed returns, 12 weeks for paper returns

-Iowa 30 days, with an extra 5 days for direct deposit and an extra 12 days for paper checks
+Iowa 30 days, plus 5 days for direct deposit or 12 days for paper checks

 Kansas 16 weeks